sherry-li-1214/DOTSpecFlowTest/README.md

 To automate UI and API this framework uses SpecFlow which is a testing framework that supports Behaviour Driven Development (BDD).

 There are three libraries created which are:
-Api Library – used to write the API functional and helper logic Web Library – used to write the API functional and helper logic Test Library – used to write the BDD-Feature, Step Definitions, Utilities, Core framework and Reporting
+Web Library – used to write the API functional and helper logic Test Library – used to write the BDD-Feature, Step Definitions, Utilities, Core framework and Reporting